EdZielinski/Project4Final/README.md

 * Create a communication system between the vendor carts and warehouse to monitor inventory.
 * It will have a username and login page
 * Registration of location for the vendor station
-* Python, Flask, JavaScript, JSON, Socket.Io, HTML4 and CSS will drive the application.
-Sqlite will manage the logins cart registrations, and inventory tracking.
+* Python, Flask, JavaScript, JSON, Socket.IO, HTML5 and CSS will drive the application.
+Sqlite will manage the logins, cart registrations, and inventory tracking.
 * Implementation of Bootstrap 4’s mobile responsiveness allows the vendor carts to use their smart phones to communicate.
 * The vendor’s have a simple interface that communicates the total number of meals need from the warehouse
 * When the inventory of coffee or sandwiches falls below a certain level an order is typed into the interface to automatically order inventory from the warehouse.
 Both Coffee and Sandwiches are ordered to bring the cart back up to the highest inventory level